Welcome to Our Blog on the Camino Portuguese

 As we left the albergue around seven this morning the sun was just coming up, turning the sky above the fields a beautiful golden pink.
 Alpriate is directly under the flight path of the planes landing at Lisbon International Airport, which seems to receive one jet about every 5 minutes, so the noise was fairly constant.

 The first stretch of trail took us across a nice field, and then down a somewhat busy stretch of road.
 There was quite a bit of traffic, but it might be less busy outside of rush hour.
-The road brought us to a small town where we stopped for a much appreciated breakfast of pasties de nata and coffee at a bar.
-After that the arrows directed us to cross a bridge over the train tracks, and continue down a road beside some abandoned buildings with plentiful if interesting graffiti.
+The road brought us to a small town where we stopped for a much-appreciated breakfast of pasties de nata and coffee at a bar.
+After that, the arrows directed us to cross a bridge over the train tracks and continue down a road beside some abandoned buildings with plentiful if interesting graffiti.

 Birds on the Camino Portuguese

-The next section of trail took us along a boardwalk that runs through a marsh along the Tejo River.
+The next section of the trail took us along a boardwalk that runs through a marsh along the Tejo River.
 We were serenaded by birdsong as we slowly made our way across the marsh, taking many photos of the egrets, herons, shorebirds, warblers, swallows, and sparrows as we went.
 There were locals out jogging, biking, collecting snails, and even photographing the birds!
 The fresh air was relaxing, and we thoroughly enjoyed this bit.

-The town of Alhandra looked very nice, and at this point the path became a waterfront trail for biking and jogging.
+The town of Alhandra looked very nice, and at this point, the path became a waterfront trail for biking and jogging.

 Vila Franca de Xira

 This town is large and bustling.
-As we approached it we passed the famous bull taunting arena, and a large cemetery.
+As we approached it we passed the famous bull-taunting arena and a large cemetery.
 We stopped for a few minutes by the water's edge to consider our options since we reached the town by noon.
-In the end we decided to stay the night, as it was another 20 km or so until the next town with accommodations.
+In the end, we decided to stay the night, as it was another 20 km or so until the next town with accommodations.

 We wandered into town along the cobblestone main street and decided to try the Hostel DP.
-When we rang the bell we were told they had two beds available in a 4 four person room, and we soon discovered our roommates were a wonderful couple from New Zealand who stayed at the Albergue in Alpriate.
+When we rang the bell we were told they had two beds available in a 4 four-person room, and we soon discovered our roommates were a wonderful couple from New Zealand who stayed at the Albergue in Alpriate.

-After a shower and laundry we wandered out in search of food.
+After a shower and laundry, we wandered out in search of food.
 We soon found Christina's, and enjoyed a couple pastries, coffee, and orange juice.
 After our break we explored a bit, finding the market (which was closed), walking the main street, and then heading back for a closer look at the arena (also closed).
 We enjoyed a nice stroll through the park along the waterfront before returning to the hostel for a break before dinner.

 After wandering for a bit we decided to try a Portuguese Petiscos Restaurant for snacks and dinner called the Meioral Restaurant.
-The food turned to be fantastic, although not what we expected.
-We had egg and spinach tapas, and egg and tomato tapas, and the came in large bowls, without bread.
+The food turned out to be fantastic, although not what we expected.
+We had egg and spinach tapas, and egg and tomato tapas, and they came in large bowls, without bread.
 They tasted wonderful and we filled it up with a lime mousse, which was also very good.

 It was another good ending to a day on the Camino.